 1)

-Vampire Weekend - Modern Vampires
+Vampire Weekend - Modern Vampires of the City |

 This eclectic album sounds like a promising band finally achieving their potential.
 Alternatively upbeat, beautiful, catchy, and contemplative, the album made me an official fan of Vampire Weekend.